ivanvoitovych/tour-of-heroes/step-7.md

 }
 ```

 Ok, good.
-How about we create the Message Service and use for displaying messages on the page.
+How about we create the Message Service and use it for displaying messages on the page.

-Let's create the the MessageService:
+Let's create the `MessageService`:

 `viewi-app\Components\Services\MessageService.php`